Macrometacorp/jsC8/README.md

 fabric = new Fabric(["https://default1.dev.macrometa.io", "https://default1.dev.macrometa.io"]);
 ```

-This connection string actually represents the default values, so you can just omit it:
+This connection string actually represents the default value( `"https://default.dev.macrometa.io"` ), so you can just omit it:

 ```js
 fabric = new Fabric();